Everlasting (Natalie Cole album): Production

 The duo The Calloways contributed to the tracks "Jump Start", a cover of Bruce Springsteen's "Pink Cadillac", and "I Live for Your Love".
 Also included are the Bacharach and Bayer Sager songs "In My Reality" and "Split Decision".
 A cover of "When I Fall in Love" and "More Than the Stars" features José Feliciano on vocals and guitar.

 Commercial reception

 Released in June 1987, Everlasting peaked at the No. 8 on US Top R&B Albums, No. 42 on the Billboard 200, and No. 9 on New Zealand Albums chart.
-It’s lead single "Jump Start" hit No. 2 on US R&B Songs chart and No. 13 on the US Hot 100.
+Its lead single "Jump Start" hit No. 2 on US R&B Songs chart and No. 13 on the US Hot 100.
 The second single, "I Live for Your Love", was a top 5 hit on the US R&B and Adult Contemporary chart.

 "Pink Cadillac" was released as the third single and a top 5 on the Hot 100, top 10 on R&B Songs and topped the US Dance Songs chart.
 It hit top 5 in the UK, New Zealand, Ireland, Switzerland, Germany and top 10 in Denmark, Finland, and Australia.